enkidevs/curriculum/javascript/browser-apis/reading-writing/blobs.md

 This option is used to choose whether you want to transform end-of-line characters in the `Blob` to correspond to current Operating System newlines (e.g. `\r\n` or `\r`).
 It can take two values:
 - `transparent` (which means do nothing)
 - `native` ( which means transform)

+[5:Blob URLs]
+`Blob`s can be used as an URL for links, images (or other elements) to show its contents.

+Also, you can download or upload `Blob` objects, with the type becoming `Content-Type`.